Why do women have heart attacks without blocked arteries? new study investigates

 Summary

-This study looks at 50 women who had a heart attack or unstable angina but no major blockages in their heart arteries.
-Doctors will use special imaging (IVUS and MRI) to find hidden causes like cholesterol buildup in artery walls or small vessel disease.
-The goal is to better understand why these heart attacks happen and how to treat them.
+This study looks at women who have had a heart attack or unstable angina but do not have major blockages in their heart arteries.
+Doctors will use special imaging techniques, like IVUS and MRI, to find hidden causes such as cholesterol plaque in artery walls or problems with tiny blood vessels.
+The goal is to better understand why these heart attacks happen and help guide future treatment.
+About 50 women will take part.

 Get updates